 - coconut oil for frying

-- 6 large pieces of bread (I used spelt bread from a local bakery)
+- 6 large pieces of bread of choice (gluten free/spelt/wheat)

 cinnamon roll pecan topping